technopwnsauce/Scraper/README.md

 # Scraper
-Scrapes images and gifs to all your favorite subreddits in BASH
+Scrapes images and gifs from all your favorite subreddits in BASH